-- Investments, by Zvi Bodie, Alex Kane, and Alan J. Marcus (12th edition), McGraw-Hill.
-An electronic version of this textbook is available for purchase or rent at the McGraw-Hill website.
-The university bookstore (which will ship) is renting the hardback for \$70 (ISBN # 9781260013832) and selling the loose-leaf for \$80 (ISBN #: 9781266272066).
-Solutions to assigned chapter-end problems are available to registered students via the course Canvas site. - 2.
-Efficiently Inefficient, by Lasse Heje Pedersen, Princeton University Press.
+- 1. Investments, by Zvi Bodie, Alex Kane, and Alan J. Marcus (13th edition), McGraw-Hill.
+There are various options to acquire this book: An electronic version is available for purchase (\$94) or rent (\$59) at the McGraw-Hill website.
+The university bookstore sells the loose-leaf for \$86 (ISBN #: 9781264934461) or rents the hardback for \$70 (ISBN: 9781264412662).
+Solutions to assigned chapter-end problems are available to registered students via the course Canvas site. - Efficiently Inefficient, by Lasse Heje Pedersen, Princeton University Press.
 Electronic versions of the book are available, and the university bookstore is selling print copies.
 Downloadable exercises are here.
-(Solutions as well as the supplementary exercise materials are available to registered students via the course Canvas site.) - 3.
-Case packet available electronically from Study.
-Net via Canvas.
+Solutions as well as the supplementary exercise materials are available to registered students via the course Canvas site. - 3.
+Case packet available electronically to purchase from Study.Net via Canvas.